bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 <br>
 <br>

-## Registering properties using Bitmark App
+## Registering Bitmark Certificates using Bitmark App

 The Bitmark app registers legal property rights on the public Bitmark blockchain for your digital assets, including personal health and social data, creative works such as art, photography, and music, and other intellectual property.
 These legal rights determine who owns property and what can be done with it, whether you want to keep it, sell it, or donate it.